maxedonia/VCV/README.md

 ![tetrixxx example image](https://github.com/user-attachments/assets/b0250c32-173d-43fb-a236-9c0c02f5a525)

+  *As shown, the variability of output can significantly changed due recursive nature of CV output from one module to that of another.
+This variability can be most easily achieved by changing the Lomas sample bank, altering the length of the sample start/end window, or by changes to the gameplay or .rom loaded in RackNES.*

 ![toms and texture](https://github.com/user-attachments/assets/a5d03bf2-a8a6-4acf-a2d1-c303b61c637b)

   *Tip: Altering the playback parameters of the Lomas Sampler will create new textures in the low end.
 A larger start/stop playback window will generate more bass tones, whereas a shorter window will trigger more tom fills during playback.*

-### Additional Info:

-*Max Deadroom is Max Lewis, a music programmer, designer, audio engineer, and professor at UC Denver.*

-Made in VCV Rack Pro 2.5.2. on Windows 10.
-48kHz sample rate.
-Processing Threads: 8